1. Output information

 Coherence and comparability

 Every effort is made to ensure that the series are comparable over time.
 International standards (BPM6) are used in the production of ITIS data; therefore, figures published by the UK should be comparable with other countries.
-UK representation in working groups and Eurostat (by the ONS), help ensure that the UK is synchronised with any changes from EU member states.
+UK representation in international working groups help ensure that the UK is synchronised with any changes along with other countries.

 Accessibility and clarity

-Access to microdata is via the Secure Research Service (SRS).
+Access to microdata can be requested via the Secure Research Service (SRS).

-Further queries can be sent to the ITIS public enquiry team at firstname.lastname@example.org.
+Further queries can be addressed to the ITIS public enquiry team by email to: email@example.com.

 Timeliness and punctuality

-The annual ITIS bulletin is published 13 months after the end of the reference year.
-There are Eurostat requirements on the timeliness of quarterly national accounts.
+The Annual ITIS dataset is published on our website 13 months after the end of the reference year.

 Concepts and definitions (including list of changes to definitions)